-The Austria Center Vienna (ACV) is one of the city’s three major convention centres.
-Read on for some of the quality hotels within walking distance and tips for the local area (which includes the United Nations HQ).
+The Austria Center Vienna (ACV) is one of the city’s top convention centres.
+Read on for some of the quality hotels within walking distance.

 - See also: